sahilphule/devops-templates/documentation/terraform/azure/virtual-machine-terraform/virtual-machine-terraform.md

 ## Write Terraform Configuration files
 ---

-First we will write Terraform configuration files for AWS resources using predefined modules available on the internet.
+First, we will write Terraform configuration files for Azure resources using predefined modules available on the internet.

 ## Steps
 1. Create the **virtual-machine-terraform** directory.